ShaneV2001/Compund-Interest-Calculator/README.md

 ### 📊 Program Output
 After 5 years, your original principal amount of 1000.00 compounded 4 times per year at an interest rate of 5.00% will become 1283.36

+### 📄 License

+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute — just include attribution to the original author.

+Let me know if you want the **formula** styled with Markdown or LaTeX formatting — I can help with that too!